Oleksiy Azarov: Automobile

 He had a Chrysler 300 C car, which is registered to an employee of his company, but which is constantly driven by him.

 Apartment

-He has a permanent residence permit in Austria, registered in Kyiv.
+He has a permanent residence permit in Austria, registered in Kiev.

 Hobbies

 His favorite hobbies is sports.
 He is fluent in English.

 Family

 He is married and has three children.

 His wife, Lilya Eduardivna Azarova, (née Fathulina, born in 1976), is an Austrian entrepreneur and publisher (presented as a “housewife” in O. Azarov's declaration of 30.07.2012).
 She is the manager and owner of 50% of the capital (€50,000) of the Publishind Deuxe Holding GmbH; owner of Vienna Deluxe Magazine; owner of an art gallery in Vienna's elite Parkring quarter.

-Their children are, Dariy, Alyona, and Mykola.
+Their children are, Dariy, Alyona, and Nikolay.